At a Glance

 Tailor Your CV: Make sure your CV highlights your experience in financial journalism and editing.
 Emphasise any relevant roles where you've commissioned material or worked with contributors, as this is crucial for the Editor position.

 Craft a Compelling Cover Letter: In your cover letter, express your passion for finance and storytelling through data.
-Mention specific examples of your work that demonstrate your ability to analyse trends and engage readers, aligning with the job's requirements.
+Mention specific examples of your work that demonstrate your ability to analyse trends and engage readers, particularly in relation to inflation and interest rates.

 Showcase Your Knowledge: Demonstrate your understanding of UK monetary policy and financial data sources like the Bank of England or ONS.
 This can be included in both your CV and cover letter to show you are well-versed in the industry.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors.
-A polished application reflects your attention to detail, which is essential for an editorial role.
+Clear and concise writing is essential for this role, so ensure your application reflects your strong writing skills.

 How to prepare for a job interview at REDWOOD PUBLISHING RECRUITMENT